uday182222/MysticAI/replit.md

 # Overview

-PalmRead AI is a web application that uses artificial intelligence to analyze palm images and provide personalized palmistry readings.
-The app allows users to upload or capture photos of their palms, which are then analyzed by OpenAI's GPT-4 Vision model to generate comprehensive insights about personality traits, relationships, career prospects, health, and future predictions.
+MysticRead AI is a comprehensive web application that uses artificial intelligence to provide personalized mystical insights through three main analysis types:

+1. **Palmistry Analysis** - Upload or capture palm photos analyzed by AI to reveal personality traits, relationships, career prospects, health, and future predictions
+2. **Astrology Chart Analysis** - Generate detailed astrological readings using birth date, time, and location for comprehensive life insights
+3. **Vastu Analysis** - Analyze home and office layouts according to Vastu Shastra principles for optimal energy flow and prosperity

+All analyses are powered by OpenAI's GPT-5 model for accurate and detailed insights.

 # User Preferences